 Kjarvalsstadir is located in the Klambratun Park in Reykjavik, close to Hlemmur Square.
 It's part of the Reykjavik Art Museum, alongside Hafnarhus and Asmundarsafn.

-The architecture of the building is open and light, with large windows that look out onto the park.
-There’s a café inside with a view over the park, as well as a museum shop with books, prints, and local design items.
+The building is open and light, with large windows facing the park, a café with a park view, and a shop selling books, prints, and local design.

 Kjarvalsstadir Admission Fee